unrealities/MTGA_Draft_17Lands/README.md

 - **List Suggested Decks:** Get to the Suggested Decks window by selecting `Cards->Suggest Decksa`.
   - This table displays a 40-card deck created by the application using the cards you have obtained during the event.
 Sometimes, multiple decks may be shown if the application can make them.
   - The application may be unable to generate any decks if this option is selected before the event concludes or if an insufficient number of creatures are chosen.
-   -The application constructs decks according to various criteria, including each card's Games in Hand Win Rate.
+  - The application constructs decks according to various criteria, including each card's Games in Hand Win Rate.
 The rating indicated represents the combined Games in Hand Win Rate of all cards in the deck.
 - **Card Compare:** Get to the Card Compare window by selecting `Cards->Compare Cards`.
 You can compare the cards you have entered using this window.
   - This feature can quickly compare cards for P1P1 of the Premier and Traditional drafts.